 "Martine came to speak to our employees about her personal journey and on the topic of unconscious bias for Black History Month.
 Her story was moving, authentic and educational.
 Our employees were enamored by her talk and lined up to speak with Martine at the end where she gave out signed copies of her book Illegal Among Us.
 Everyone thanked her for her honesty and sharing her story and were talking about it for the rest of the day."

-- Rachel Van Namee, VP of Talent & Culture, Howard Hughes Corporation
+- Rachel Van Namee, VP, People & Culture, Howard Hughes Corporation

 "Martine is one of the rare trainers who is able to synthesize a deeply personal commitment to social justice with strong business and organizational development acumen.
 As a facilitator during the Cornell Institute for Public Affairs (CIPA) spring professional development series, Martine developed and shared best practices in "Working with Vulnerable Populations" for a graduate student population of 150 across career stages, and representing 20+ countries.
 This is no easy feat, and Martine was able to deliver an applied, interdisciplinary framework that cut across MPA degree concentrations in Economic and Financial Policy, Environmental Policy, Human Rights and Social Justice, International Development, Public and Nonprofit Management, and Social Policy.
 Martine's thoughts on mentorship, and investing vs. helping, are essential points to consider for any student in a general management curriculum."